adblockradio/available-models/README.md

 # Available models for Adblock Radio
 List of available radios for [Adblock Radio commercials detector](https://www.adblockradio.com/).

+**Important note:**
-**Important note: the web player at [https://www.adblockradio.com/player](adblockradio.com/player) is a demo that features only a subset of all available radios.
-To listen to other radios, you need to run [the standalone player](https://github.com/adblockradio/buffer-player).**
+- The web player at [https://www.adblockradio.com/player](adblockradio.com/player) is a demo that features only a subset of all available radios, detailed below.
+- To listen to other radios, you need to run [the standalone player](https://github.com/adblockradio/buffer-player). **Help is needed to make it better!**

 ## I want to suggest another radio or podcast
 Great!
 Please understand that more radios means more work needed to support them.